 - Pros: better cross-corridor visibility; easy to spot from either direction.

-- Notes: use supplied canopy and fasteners; verify projection doesn’t violate headroom.
+- Notes: use supplied canopy and fasteners; verify projection doesn’t violate headroom or reduce effective emergency light mounting height below local requirements.

 Recessed Mount (Low-Profile)